 What is cauliflower mac and cheese?

 Cauliflower mac and cheese is a variation of the traditional and popular stovetop mac and cheese.
-Macaroni is simply swapped out for cauliflower florets.
+Pasta is simply swapped out for cauliflower florets.

 Is cauliflower mac and cheese healthier?

 Yes!
-Omitting the pasta for cauliflower makes this recipe a low-carb and healthier version of the traditional mac and cheese.
+Omitting the pasta for cauliflower makes this recipe a healthier, low-carb version of the traditional mac and cheese.

 Is this recipe gluten-free?